equinixmetal-archive/docs-packet-legacy/guides/layer-2-configurations.md

 rtt min/avg/max/mdev = 0.106/0.110/0.115/0.009 ms
 ```

-**Please Note:** It is not recommended to use the subnet starting with 10.x.x.x as we use this for server's private networking and collisions could occur if you used the same private addressing as was configured on your host.
+**Please Note:** It is not recommended to use the subnet starting with 10.x.x.x as we use this for the server's private networking and collisions could occur if you used the same private addressing as was configured on your host.

-### Leaving eth0 in bond0 and adding multiple VLANs to eth1
+## Configuration #2: Leaving eth0 in bond0 and adding multiple VLANs to eth1

 In this case, we will be keeping the same configuration for eth0, except we will be assigning a second VLAN to eth1.